Martine J. Barons

 MSc Food security ‘Decision support for food security: approaches and potential’

-I designed the content and approach for all the Masters level teaching and received very positive feedback form clearly engaged and enthused non-specialist students
+I designed the content and approach for all the Masters level teaching and received very positive feedback for both undergraduate and postgraduate teaching, from clearly engaged and enthused non-specialist students

 Awards and Memberships